sthitaprajna-mishra/lldnotes/Design Patterns/DP_3_Creational_Prototype.md

 ### Prototype and Registry Pattern

+- Creational Design Pattern

-Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.
+- Lets you copy existing objects without making your code dependent on their classes.

-This pattern delegates the cloning process to the actual objects that are being cloned.
+- This pattern delegates the cloning process to the actual objects that are being cloned.

 ### Prototype - Interface